 You win a chess game by checkmating the opponent’s king.
 But what happens if you are going to lose.
-In that case you would definitely try to atleast draw the game, isn’t it?
+In that case, you would definitely try to at least draw the game, isn’t it?
 And for that one of the ways is constant checks.
-But then, you might think how many checks are allowed in chess.
+But then, you might think about how many checks are allowed in chess.

 But by reading this if you think that ‘Oh!
 Now I can deliver unlimited checks.’ then you are absolutely wrong.
 Most of the time when you keep on checking the opponent’s king continuously then there are high chances of the same position getting repeated 3 times or more.

-So naturally threefold repetition will come into effect or in a worst case if that does not happen then the 50 move rule will surely come into effect and the game will end.
+So naturally threefold repetition will come into effect or in the worst case if that does not happen then the 50 move rule will surely come into effect and the game will end.

 What Is Threefold Repetition?

-If the same position is repeated for the three times then a player can claim a draw in chess.
+If the same position is repeated three times then a player can claim a draw in chess.

-In chess all the standard rules are followed as given in the FIDE Laws Of Chess.
-FIDE is the international body that manages the chess competitions, rules, ratings and much more.
+In chess, all the standard rules are followed as given in the FIDE Laws Of Chess.
+FIDE is the international body that manages chess competitions, rules, ratings, and much more.
 As FIFA is in football similarly FIDE is in chess.

-In that the rules are given in the form of articles.
-So as per the article 9.2.1, a player can claim for a draw if the same position gets repeated for at least the third time.
+In that, the rules are given in the form of articles.
+So as per article 9.2.1, a player can claim a draw if the same position gets repeated for at least the third time.
 And It is not necessary that this should occur by repetition of moves.

-The claim is considered to be correct and the games ends in a draw:
+The claim is considered to be correct and the game ends in a draw:

-- As per the article 18.104.22.168, if the same position (for at least the third time) is about to appear, the player has written this down in the scoresheet (that cannot be changed) and informs the arbiter about his/her intention to make the move.
+- As per article 220.127.116.11, if the same position (for at least the third time) is about to appear, the player has written this down in the scoresheet (that cannot be changed) and informs the arbiter about his/her intention to make the move.

-- As per the article 22.214.171.124, if the same position has just appeared, and it is the turn of the player claiming the draw.
+- As per article 18.104.22.168, if the same position has just appeared, it is the turn of the player to claim the draw.

-Moreover, as per the article 9.2.2, positions are considered to be same only if:
+Moreover, as per the article 9.2.2, positions are considered to be the same only if:

-- Same pieces (same kind as well as same colour) occupy the same squares,
+- Same pieces (same kind as well as same color) occupy the same squares,

-- Possible moves of both the players are the same.
+- The possible moves of both the players are the same.

 What Is Fifty Move Rule?

-During a chess game written records of your game is very important because if any kind of dispute occurs then you can immediately show that to the arbiter.
+During a chess game written records of your game are very important because if any kind of dispute occurs then you can immediately show that to the arbiter.

 Now, after knowing these two rules it will be much easier for you to understand the concept of perpetual check.